-The College prohibits the unlawful manufacture, distribution, dispensation, possession, and use of controlled substances.
+The college prohibits the unlawful manufacture, distribution, dispensation, possession, and use of controlled substances.
 The unlawful or unauthorized use of alcohol by students, faculty or staff on college property is prohibited.
 The unlawful use or abuse of alcohol as a part of any college activity is also prohibited.
-Any student, faculty or staff member of the college found to be using alcohol or using, possessing, manufacturing, or distributing controlled substances in violation of the law on college property or at college events shall be subject to disciplinary action in accordance with applicable policies of the college.
-Persons violating any of these policies will be subject to sanctions that may include suspension or dismissal from the college.
-PSEP will report violations of state underage drinking, and state and federal drug law violations to local law enforcement and the appropriate college authorities.
-PSEP sworn staff enforce violations of state alcohol laws, and state and federal drug laws at the Henry County campus.
-The sale of alcohol at the Muncie campus is permitted by a third-party vendor.
-The sale and use of alcohol at college-sponsored events must be approved by the College President.
+Any student, faculty or staff member of the college found to be using alcohol or using, possessing, manufacturing or distributing controlled substances in violation of the law on college property or at college events shall be subject to disciplinary action in accordance with applicable policies of the college.
+Persons violating any of these policies policy will be subject to sanctions that may include suspension or dismissal from the college.
+On the Sellersburg campus, PSEP staff will enforce state liquor and state and federal drug law violations.
+The sale and use of alcohol at College-sponsored events must be approved by the College President.